Heart of Steel (Batman: The Animated Series): Part 1

-The episode begins with a woman leaving a briefcase behind, seemingly deliberately, at Wayne Enterprises.
-That night, it grows a camera and a set of mechanical limbs and makes its way to the research and development department.
-Once there it produces a laser cutter and breaks into a safe, where it begins stealing microchips.
+A woman leaves a briefcase behind at Wayne Enterprises, seemingly deliberately.
+That night, it grows mechanical limbs and steals microchips from a safe in the research and development department.
 An alarm goes off, alerting Bruce, who changes into his Batman costume and investigates.
 He struggles with the robot, eventually chasing it to the roof, where it fires a rocket with the microchips into the sky.
-Batman takes a hang glider from a rooftop storage unit and pursues it until it is recovered by the woman from the beginning of the episode, who is able to shoot down the glider and escape.
+Batman takes a hang glider from a rooftop storage unit and pursues it until it is recovered by the woman from the beginning of the episode, who shoots down the glider and escapes.

 The next day, Bruce begins to investigate the stolen microchips.
-He tells Alfred these microchips are a technology called 'wetware', the first stage in the development of computers with intuition and a will of their own, and among the most advanced in the world.
-Lucius Fox tells him that the only other company who could compete with Wayne Enterprises in that field is Cybertron Industries, run by the reclusive Karl Rossum (voiced by William Sanderson, who played the genetic designer J.F.
-Sebastian in Blade Runner, as a tributary nod to that film and its replicants, which are genetically engineered organic robots).
-Bruce goes out to Cybertron to meet Rossum, who shows him a giant, prototype supercomputer called H.A.R.D.A.C. (a tribute to the HAL 9000 computer A.I. of 2001: A Space Odyssey, replete with a large red television camera "eye", reminiscent of that classic film), as well as introducing him to his assistant, Randa Duane.
+He tells Alfred these microchips are a technology called 'wetware', the first stage in the development of self-aware computers.
+Lucius Fox tells him that the only other company who could compete with Wayne Enterprises in that field is Cybertron Industries, run by the reclusive Karl Rossum.
+Bruce goes out to Cybertron to meet Rossum, who shows him a giant, prototype supercomputer called H.A.R.D.A.C., as well as introducing him to his assistant, Randa Duane.
 Unable to find out more, Bruce makes a date with Randa and leaves.
 Once he is gone Duane speaks to H.A.R.D.A.C., who scolds her not getting design specifications that it needed.
-H.A.R.D.A.C. is then shown building a humanlike robot, its face is not revealed but Randa reveals herself to be the woman.
+H.A.R.D.A.C. is then shown building a humanlike robot, whose face is not revealed, while Randa is revealed to be the woman.